-You have set up a storefront on Shopify, advertised it everywhere, and people are finally coming to see your products online, yet the orders are not rolling in as often as you had hoped.
+You have set up a storefront on Shopify, advertised it everywhere, optimized it for search using Konstruct’s handy Shopify SEO Guide, and people are finally coming to see your products online, yet the orders are not rolling in as often as you had hoped.

 Turns out, just building a storefront for your products doesn’t guarantee an onslaught of orders.
 Online shoppers are known to be notoriously fickle.
 Most times, the stars must align for a casual website visitor to become a buyer of your products.

 Similarly, any little inconvenience can push even the most motivated buyer over the edge and make them leave the site forever, never to return.

 Luckily, there are some easy Shopify store optimization steps you can take that will result in immediate improvements to your conversion rate and will increase Shopify sales for your store.

 Let’s start with the basics.
 A conversion is an action your website visitor performs that brings value to your business.
 There are 2 types of conversions: Macro and micro.